Helicopter tourism to be launched in Oman

 He added, “To develop our brand and connect with the general public, various services and offerings, our website will be launched soon.”

 It may be noted that Al Sharqiyah Aviation was established to contribute to the support of the tourism market in the Sultanate.
-Its services are based on organizing tours, transporting tourists to different tourist destinations and providing logistical services.
+Its services re based on organising tours, transporting tourists to different tourist destinations and providing logistical services.

+The company is also looking to provide its services to meet the requirements of tenders offered locally or from the GCC.